Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/pip.md

 alwaysopen: false
 ---

+A Policy Information Point is a component that is used by the Context Handler to enrich the decision request with the needed attributes so that the Policy Decision Point can evaluate the decision request against the relevant policy for a decision request.

-For Altinn Platform there is different type of policy information needed
+For the Altinn Platform there is serveral Policy Information Points

-- The rules defined by end user for a resource
-- The roles a user have for a given resource owner. (reportee)

-The roles a user or system has for a reportee is retrieved directly from Authorization component in Altinn II
+- Altinn II Authorization - Get information about roles a user or system has for a given party
+- Storage PIP - Get attributes about the resource in the decision request
+- Register PIP - Possible information about the party (is he still alive?)
+- Other Register - Roles/claims stored other places than in Altinn

+The exact number of pips are work in progress.